 Assuming all the assets have been collected, all the debts have been paid, and there are no disgruntled beneficiaries or other liabilities, the administrator will submit an accounting to the probate court.
 Upon acceptance, this closes the probate case and distributions can be made to the beneficiaries.

-If everything goes smoothly, the process typically takes 7-12 months to complete once the probate matter is opened.
+If everything goes smoothly, the process typically takes 7-12 months to complete once the probate case is opened.
 However, it is not uncommon for difficult probate cases to take 2+ years to complete.